PBarmby/PBarmby.github.io/_posts/2015-04-24-Python-in-Astronomy-Day-5.markdown

 ![Python in Astronomy 2015, credit: P. Teuben]({{ site.url }}/stuff/teuben_pyastro15.jpg)

-The afternoon unconference sessions included:
+The afternoon unconference sessions included a bunch of sessions at which people were too tired to take notes:

-* next steps for astropy [LINK]
+* next steps for astropy (E. Tollerud)

 * astropy: where next?
 (T. Robitaille)